KyleParker-Gongyuan/FlutDot/README.md

 ## Getting Started

-1. Make a Godot Web export to the flutdot_flutter/GoDotExport/ folder.
+1. Export your Godot project as web into [yourProject]/GoDotExport/ folder. (you will have to make "GoDotExport")

 2. Build the flutter Project.